terminusdb/terminusdb-store/README.md

 In `cow likes node(duck)`, `cow` is the subject, `likes` is the predicate, and `node(duck)` is the object.

-terminus-store allows you to store a lot of such facts, and search through them efficiently.
+terminusdb-store allows you to store a lot of such facts, and search through them efficiently.

 This library is intended as a common base for anyone who wishes to